Holomorphic curves in exploded manifolds: Compactness

-Apart from an easy use of an Arzela Ascoli type argument and elliptic bootstrapping, the main hurdle to proving Theorem \ref{completeness theorem} is dealing with the above types of non uniqueness for limits in showing that the different limiting pieces of our holomorphic curves glue together.
 One way to think of the problem at hand is that there will be a unique limit of our sequence of curves in the smooth part of $\ex B$, but there will be a family of valid tropical choices for our limit.
-We must construct a family of curves which contains all these tropical possibilities, and extend this family a little so that we can capture the behavior of our sequence of curves.
+We must construct a family of curves which contains these tropical possibilities, and extend this family a little so that we can capture the behavior of our sequence of curves.
 There is some choice involved in this extension of a family, but we shall construct the family locally in coordinate charts.
-To make our choices match up, we shall use equivariant coordinate charts, which are constructed in Lemma \ref{equivariant coordinates}.
+To make our choices match up, we shall use equivariant coordinate charts, which are constructed in Lemma A3.